 Recently, there has been an influx of leather alternatives for motorcycle safety, such as textile mesh.

 Regardless of textile or leather, these materials will do little to protect a biker from the impact of being hit by a vehicle.

-However, leather and textile clothing will provide decent protection from the harsh asphalt a biker might encounter if he was launched off his ride.
+However, leather and textile clothing will provide decent protection from the harsh asphalt a biker might encounter if launched off a bike.

-Jackets are seen as practically a necessity for the needs of safe biker.
+Jackets are seen as practically a necessity for the needs of safe bikers.